aniquesayed/Timer/README.md

 I had attached a folder for the images from 0 - 9.

-Please upadate the file location for the images once downloaded.
+*NOTE: Please upadate the file location for the images once downloaded.*

 To make this easier for you, I have put the following place holder text:
 ```